-BW GOLD LTD STANDARD OPERATING PROCEDU RE ENVIRO-01 a subsidiary company of Artemis Gold Inc April 2021 Version B.1 Scope: This SOP provides guidance for all Pro oject personnel: Plan and conduct work in bear country; Respond appropriately to bears in the field; and 3.
+BW GOLD LTD STANDARD OPERATING PROCEDUR RE ENVIRO-01 a subsidiary company of Artemis Gold Inc April 2021 Version B.1 Scope: This SOP provides guidance for all Proj ject personnel: 1.
+Plan and conduct work in bear country; 2.
+Respond appropriately to bears in the field; and 3.
 Respond appropriately to bears in camp and Project facilities.
-It is essential for all working crews to u ensure safety of all wildlife and employ nderstand the procedures involved to rees.
-Contacts: Ryan Todd Director, Blackwater Project Ryan.Todd@artemisgoldinc.com 604-329-8179 Bob Nicholls Camp Manager, Blackwater Project Bnicholls@artemisgoldinc.com 250-991-9694
+It is essential for all working crews to ur ensure safety of all wildlife and employe • Contacts: Ryan Todd Ryan.Todd@artemisgoldinc.com Director, Blackwater Project 604-329-8179 Bob Nicholls Camp Manager, Blackwater Project Bnicholls@artemisgoldinc.com 250-991-9694